NPellet/lambda-wrappers/README.md

 ```

 ### 2. Create a route / event handler using the manager
-It is good practice to separate the logic (a controller) from the hangler itself (the entrypoint exposed to AWS), which would allow you to swap out controllers or implement multiple lambdas in a single controller. <br>
+It is good practice to separate the logic (a controller) from the handler itself (the entrypoint exposed to AWS), which allows you to swap controllers or implement multiple lambdas with a single controller. <br>
 Ideally, the controller route should be `require`-able without it executing any service logic.
-This allows you to expose "meta-information" that can be used by other tools (for example, automatically add IAM permissions in a CDK code by looading the `configuration` object, or building an OpenAPI v3 spec)
+This allows you to expose "meta-information" that can be used by other tools (for example, automatically add IAM permissions in a CDK code by loading the `configuration` object, or building an OpenAPI v3 spec, etc.)

 Start by the handler file: import the manager you just exported into a new file (the one that will use by AWS to handle your function) and either start an API Gateway wrapper, and Event Bridge wrapper, an SNS wrapper or an SQS wrapper